 Price: Free to use as it's an online platform.

 Devices: Web browser access allows for instant playback for anyone.
-The app is also free to download.
+The iOS and Android app is also free to download.

 If you know of any other UK service you think we should include, please let us know in the comments below.
 This feature is designed to be updated as and when there are changes to the streaming services featured or new ones appear.